Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-integration-servicebus/multiple-namespaces/README.md

 - JDK8
 - Maven

-## Prevision Azure Resources required to run this sample.
+## Prevision Azure Resources required to run this sample

 ### Authenticate using the Azure CLI
 Terraform must authenticate to Azure to create infrastructure.